Event Dates

 The Dallas Pride Parade

-- Typically the Sunday of the Weekend – The Alan Ross Texas Freedom Parade typically takes place on Sunday, inside Fair Park, from Coliseum to Hall of State.
+- Sunday, June 2nd 2024 – The Alan Ross Texas Freedom Parade typically takes place on Sunday, inside Fair Park, from Coliseum to Hall of State.
+The parade kicks off at 2 pm and runs until 4.30 pm.
+Vendors and food trucks open at 11 am.

 Plunge – Waterpark Day